 By September 1 of each fiscal year, the School submits an annual budget to the Board of Directors for approval.
-Annual operating budgets are prepared on the GAAP basis for the General and Special Revenue Fund.
+Annual operating budgets are prepared on the generally accepted accounting principles basis for the General and Special Revenue Funds.

 Note 2 - Capital Assets